How to make Kombucha

 - a starter Culture (also known as a SCOBY, or Symbiotic Colony of Bacteria and Yeast, or mother)

 - green or black tea.
-See picture bellow.
+See the picture below.

 - Prepare green or black tea and combine the sugar until dissolved in a glass jar.